 In some cases, double taxation agreements may mean that the country where you are actually a tax resident (Georgia in this case), is the one that taxes you first, or possibly the only one that taxes you.
 Once again, this varies a lot and you should speak to both a Georgian adviser and an adviser from your home country.

 If you think you are not a tax resident anywhere right now, you’ll want to read this article.

-If you plan to stay in Georgia more than 183 days, you should explore your tax options immediately (preferably before even arriving) as you can apply for additional benefits, in some cases, such as the 0% or 1% tax regime.
-But these programs cannot be applied retroactively, so the longer you stay here without registering, the higher your taxes for the year will likely be.
+If you plan to stay in Georgia more than 183 days, you should explore your tax options immediately (preferably before even arriving) as you can apply for additional benefits, such as the 0% or 1% tax regime.
+However, these programs cannot be applied retroactively, so the longer you stay here without registering, the higher your taxes for the year will likely be.

 Get a free consultation with us about getting the lower tax rates and advice on your best options.

 Will you want to make Georgia your tax home long term?
 (Stays of more than 365 Days)

 If you are looking to stay in Georgia long-term, then you will be much more likely to be able to revoke tax residency status elsewhere (aside from the USA, of course, where you’ll still want to investigate FEIE, tax credits, etc.).
 The process differs for every country.

 The sooner you get started on the process, the sooner you’ll be able to minimize your taxes.

 If you’d like to bypass the legwork and get a free tax consultation that can get you the answers you need, book one with us now.